2013 Standard Health Care Flexible Spending Account (FSA)

-You may contribute up to $6,000 per calendar year to a health care FSA.
+Each Purdue employee may contribute up to $2,500 for calendar year 2013 to a health care FSA.
 The annual amount you choose to contribute is taken in equal installments from your regularly-scheduled pays on a pre-tax basis.
 If you are paid on an academic year (AY) schedule, your FSA deductions will be taken only from your September through April pays.
 You will not have an FSA deduction taken from any summer earnings you may have.

 You may use the standard health care FSA for health care expenses that are not covered by any medical insurance plan.
 This includes your out-of-pocket expenses related to your medical plan's deductible, coinsurance, or copayment arrangements.

 You may request reimbursement for your own eligible expenses as well as your spouse's, if you file a joint tax return.
 In addition, qualified medical expenses incurred by the following persons are eligible: